cambiotraining/bacterial-genomics/materials/25-tree_visualization.md

 ![](images/microreact_upload8.png)

 6. We used `Pathogenwatch` to predict the AMR profile of our isolates.
 Let's go ahead and add that information as metadata blocks.
-Click on the **Metadata blocks** button in the top-right cornder and select all of the drugs in the list:
+Click on the **Metadata blocks** button in the top-right corner and select all of the drugs in the list:

 ![](images/microreact_metadata.png)